Free life insurance quotes in minutes

 Age 18 to 40

-Up to 35x annual income
+Up to 35x your annual income

 Age 41 to 50

-Up to 25x annual income
+Up to 25x your annual income

 Age 51 to 60

-Up to 20x annual income
+Up to 20x your annual income

 Age 61 to 70

-Up to 10x annual income
+Up to 10x your annual income

 Age 71 to 80

-Up to 5x annual income
+Up to 5x your annual income

 Depending on your personal situation and coverage needs, you may have to go through the life insurance application process from scratch or provide additional information to your insurer in order to buy additional policies.
-Here are some things to keep in mind.

 • You might have to go through underwriting.
 This is the process during which the life insurance company assesses your insurance risk and determines how much coverage it can offer you and how much you’ll pay for it.
 During underwriting, you’ll have to provide information about your health, household, and finances.

 • You might have to take a medical exam and meet additional underwriting requirements.
-Depending on your age, health, and the type of policy you’re applying for, insurers might ask you to a medical exam.
+Depending on your age, health, and the type of policy you’re applying for, insurers might ask you to take a medical exam.
 And if you’re applying for a large coverage amount — for example, $5 million or $10 million — some insurance companies might request an EKG (also abbreviated ECG, standing for electrocardiogram) if you’re over the age of 50.

 • You might have to provide additional information about your financial situation, like your income and assets, in order to justify the need for additional coverage.